Previous article: « How and Where to Find Free Things to Do

 If your kids earn interest and dividends, or have a job, check out the requirements for filing taxes.

-Also, if interest, dividends and other investment income are more than $2,000 in 2013 or 2014, you’re going to get hit with the kiddie tax (which means you’ll pay your tax rate on part of your child’s income).
+Also, if interest, dividends and other investment income are more than $2,000 in 2014, you’re going to get hit with the kiddie tax (which means you’ll pay your tax rate on part of your child’s income).

 You can file your child’s taxes for free at TurboTax.